 As you can see, it’s just very inconvenient to understand this output.
 Let’s see what we can do to make the output look prettier.

-The df command doesn’t leave us to ourselves, but instead, offers us the -h option.
-When the df command is run with the -h option, the output suddenly starts making sense.
+Let’s say you are a Linux server administrator and you want to check the disk usage of your server.
+The df command doesn’t leave us hanging here.
+It instead, offers us the -h option.
+When the command is run with the -h option, the command outputs in clear human-readable format, suddenly making sense.
 Let’s see how it looks.

 root@HowLinux:~# df -h